skypilot-org/skypilot/docs/source/reference/storage.rst

 Storing and sharing outputs of tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can directly write the outputs of your tasks (e.g., checkpoints, logs, etc.)
+You can directly write the outputs of your tasks to a cloud bucket by creating
-to a cloud object store by creating a new bucket and using it in :code:`MOUNT` mode.
+a new bucket and using it in :code:`MOUNT` mode.

+**💡 Example use-case**: Writing model checkpoints, logs from training runs.

 .. code-block:: yaml

   # Creates an empty bucket.
-Any writes to /mydata will be replicated to s3://my-sky-bucket
+Any writes to /my_data will be replicated to s3://my-sky-bucket
   file_mounts:
-    /mydata:
+    /my_data:
         name: my-sky-bucket
         store: s3

-Your task can then write files to :code:`/mydata` and they will be automatically
+Your task can then write files to :code:`/my_data` and they will be automatically
 be uploaded to the cloud.